AndersDeath/diary2/000-current.md

 # 24 December - Saturday - Yerevan - 86 day of immigration

-Today I walked a bit and ate a lot.
+Today I walked a bit and ate a lot. it was a good day.